-- For each substance that tested positive, enter the matching substance name, that it was tested, and that the results were present.
-Also, enter whether or not the substance caused the death and the person the substance was prescribed for. - (Optional Step) Enter the names of substances with negative results. - Review your entries and hit "Save".
+- Enter all substances with positive toxicology findings.
+For each substance that tested positive, enter the matching substance name, that it was tested, and that the results were present.
+Also, enter whether or not the substance caused the death and the person the substance was prescribed for. - Enter all substances that are listed as a contributing cause of death on the DC even if a toxicology test was not conducted or the results were not available. - (Optional Step) Enter information for substances that were tested and had negative results. - Review your entries and hit "Save."
 This will auto-populate the Toxicology Summary section.
-If you edit the Toxicology Findings section after you first "Save", it will no longer auto-populate and you will need to manually verify the changes to the Toxicology Summary.
+If you edit the Toxicology Findings section after you first "Save," it will no longer auto-populate and you will need to manually verify the changes to the Toxicology Summary.